Authenticating end users

 property.
 See Creating a JWT token.

-When the token expires, the server will return an expiredJWT
+When the token expires, the server will return a expiredJWT

 error indicating "The JWT has expired".
 This error can be captured through the authenticationFailed

-.
-If the now unauthenticated user attempts to start a conversation, they will be directed to the conversation screen with an error.
-The conversation content will not be visible.
+to re-authenticate.
+If the now unauthenticated user attempts to start a conversation, they will be directed to the conversation screen with an error, and the conversation content will not be visible.

 Since the SDK doesn't automatically renew the token, you will have to handle the re-authentication process.